 FY2022-2023

 Name of Claimant: Date:

-Address reimbursen to be sent:
+Maaress reimbursen to be sent:

+Date .
+Deager

-Date Expense Incurred Specify EF or OF Account /Grant DESCRIPTION OF EXPENSE (When, What, Who, Purpose) Payable Amt In-Kind Amt
+Expense Incurred Specify EF or OF Account /Grant DESCRIPTION OF EXPENSE (When, What, Who, Purpose) Payable Amt In-Kind Amt

 OF NA

 Total Expense:

-1 Provide co nies of receipts s for non-mile eage expenses claimed.
+eage expenses claimed.

-2. For joint co osts of OF & E F meetings, Treasurer will divide shared costs.
+Treasurer will divide shared costs.
 Submit only 1 voucher.

-not paid to the Claimant.
+s not paid to the Claimant. ses, to and from Board meetings, liaison trips and other official

-ees, to and from Board meetings, liaison trips and other official
+ees, to and from Board meetings, lialson trips and other official loard members riding with you.

-loard members riding with you.
+oard members riding with you.
+Hpg b/w; \$0.25/pg color

-l/pg b/w; \$0.25/pg color de name of roommate.
+de name of roommate.

 in 30 days of the event or incurring the expense.

-Please mail o ov email ex pense claims with receipts to:
+Please mail o or email ex pense olaims s with receipts to:

 Treasurer, LWV-VA

 Name

 Address

 Address

-Appendix IV:
+Appendix IV: DEI Toolkit34